NikitaMGrimm/Amok-Toolbox/README.md

 Controls shown in the top left.

 This is a javascript/html/css version of https://github.com/NikitaMGrimm/amok-runner-foen-lock which was made in python with pygame.
-(Angyeoung translated my pygame program to this)
+(Angyeoung translated my pygame program into this.)